Migrant Sicily Newsletter, October 2016

 Melting

-Pot Europe presents the #Overthefortress campaign,
+Pot Europe presents the #Overthefortress campaign, a

 two-month journey from Sicily to Rome within and beyond the Central